devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This script effectively demonstrates how to rotate an image by a specified angle using OpenCV in Python.
 Image rotation is a fundamental operation in many applications involving graphic manipulation and computer vision tasks.
 By utilizing OpenCV's capabilities, you can easily adjust images to meet specific requirements or enhance visual presentations.

-## 35) What is image translation, and how can it be implemented using NumPy and OpenCV?
-Provide a Python script to translate an image by 50 pixels along both axes.
+## <mark> 35) What is image translation, and how can it be implemented using NumPy and OpenCV?
+Provide a Python script to translate an image by 50 pixels along both axes. </mark>

 #### What is Image Translation?